Non-Degree Certificates and Courses

 This course focuses on how perimeter defenses work, how intruders escalate privileges, and methods of securing systems.
 Additional topics include intrusion detection, policy creation, social engineering, DoS attacks, buffer overflows, and virus creation.

-ECCU 503 Security Analysis and Vulnerability Assessment
+ECCU 503 Security Analyst and Vulnerability Assessment

 This course focuses on testing methods and techniques to effectively identify and mitigate risks to the security of a company’s infrastructure.
 Topics include penetration testing methodologies, test planning and scheduling, information gathering, password-cracking penetration testing and security analysis, social-engineering penetration testing and security analysis, internal and external penetration testing and security analysis, router penetration testing, security analysis, and reporting and documentation.